-We have accumulated a \$61.7 million deficit since inception.
 We have funded operations to date primarily with proceeds from sales of common stock, warrants and proceeds from the issuance of convertible debt.
-We will likely offer additional securities for sale during our fiscal year 2022 or thereafter in response to market conditions or other circumstances if we believe such a plan of financing is required to advance the Company's business plans and is in the best interests of our stockholders.
+We will need to sell additional securities during our fiscal year 2023.
 There is no certainty that equity or debt financing will be available in the future or that it will be at acceptable terms and at this time, it is not possible to predict the outcome of these matters.

-We have incurred significant net losses of approximately \$25.0 million and \$24.3 million for the years ended September 30, 2021 and 2020, respectively.
+We have incurred significant net losses of \$29.7 million and \$25.0 million for the years ended September 30, 2022 and 2021, respectively.
 We expect to continue to incur significant operational expenses and net losses in the upcoming 12 months and beyond.
 Our net losses may fluctuate significantly from quarter to quarter and year to year, depending on the stage and complexity of our R&D studies and related expenditures, the receipt of additional payments on the licensing of our technology, if any, and the receipt of payments under any current or future collaborations we may enter into.

-The Company has evaluated whether there are conditions or events, considered in the aggregate, that raise substantial doubt about the Company's ability to continue as a going concern.
-The Company believes its cash of \$27.6 million at September 30, 2021 will fund the Company's projected operations into August 2022.
-Substantial additional financing will be needed by the Company to fund its operations.
-These factors raise substantial doubt about the Company's ability to continue as a going concern.
+We have evaluated whether there are conditions or events, considered in the aggregate, that raise substantial doubt about our ability to continue as a going concern.
+We believe our cash of \$3.1 million at September 30, 2022, together with the \$4.6 million of net proceeds received from the sale of common stock pursuant to the 2022 Sales Agreement (as defined below) subsequent to September 30, 2022 through December 15, 2022 will fund our projected operations into March 2023.
+Substantial additional financing will be needed by us to fund our operations.
+These factors raise substantial doubt about our ability to continue as a going concern.

-The following table summarizes the Company's sources and uses of cash for each of the years presented:
+The following table summarizes our sources and uses of cash for each of the years presented:

-Year Ended September 30, 2021 2020 Net cash used in operating activities \$ (22,552,245) \$ (15,614,779) Net cash used in investing activities (3,623) (76,183 Net cash provided by financing activities 42,828,032 23,005,212 Net increase in cash \$ 20,272,164 \$ 7,314,250 -82-
+Years Years Ended September 30, 2022 2021 Net cash used in operating activities \$ (27,6) \$7,278) (22,552,245) Net cash used in investing activities (8) 96,477) (3,623) Net cash provided by financing activities 4,0 14,567 42,828,032 Net (decrease) increase in cash \$ (24,5) 59,188) \$ 20,272,164